raspberrypilearning/scary-spot-the-difference-scratch/en/step_4.md

 --- /task ---

 --- task ---
-Test your code by clicking on the `green flag`{:class="blockevents"}.
-When you click on the stage, the zombie should appear after a random ammount of time, and then switch back to the spot the difference image.
+Click on the `green flag`{:class="blockevents"} to test your code.
+When you click on the stage, the zombie should appear after a random amount of time, and then the backdrop should switch back to the spot the difference image.
 --- /task ---